pjakiela/ECON523/exercises/E7-RD.md

 As discussed in class, using too large of a window (bandwidth) around the discontinuity can lead to mispecification.
 Replicate your
 IV regression from Question 7, but use only the data for cohorts with between 20 and 60 students.
-How do your results change when you use the smaller cohort?
+How do your results change when you use the narrower bandwidth?

 ### Question 10